riedyw/PoshFunctions/ReadMe.md

     ConvertTo-HexString            Convert a string or array of string to hex strings ConvertTo-HtmlEncode           To encode plaintext using [Web.HttpUtility]::HtmlEncode()
     ConvertTo-OrderedDictionary    Converts a HashTable, Array, or an OrderedDictionary to an OrderedDictionary.
+    ConvertTo-PFEscape             Will return an escaped string given the original string, a string containing special characters that need to be escaped and the escape character itself.
     ConvertTo-RomanNumeral         Converts a number to a Roman numeral.
     ConvertTo-UncPath              A simple function to convert a local file path and a computer name to a network UNC path.
     ConvertTo-UrlEncode            To encode plaintext using [Web.HttpUtility]::UrlEncode()
     ConvertTo-UTC                  Converts a datetime from local time to UTC Convert-UserFlag               Converts a userflag enumeration to a human readable list of attributes about an AD object.
-    Copy-Object                    To copy an object to standard output Eexit                          Closes the transcript, and exits the PowerShell session Expand-IPV6                    Takes an abbreviated IPv6 string and expands it fully Expand-String                  Expanding a string expression.
+    Copy-Object                    To copy an object to standard output Expand-IPV6                    Takes an abbreviated IPv6 string and expands it fully Expand-String                  Expanding a string expression.
 Can handle Powershell string expressions or Environment variable expansion.